xwnnie/NatureClikr/README.md

 NatureClikr is a website for users to upload and browse photos about nature.
 Logged in users can dynamically create, edit and delete photos, and add and remove favorite photos without redirecting.

-Logged out users can:

-- View Photos and photo details
-- Search for Photos
-- View user profiles

 Logged in users can:
+- View All Photos and photo details

-- Add/Edit/Delete Photos
+- Add/View/Edit/Delete their own Photos
-- Add/Delete Favorite photos
+- Add/View/Delete their Favorite photos
+- Add tags to their own Photos
-- Search for Photos
+- Search for Photos by name and tags

 ### Home Page